ContextLab/psyc32-hello-world/README.md

-# psyc32-hello-world
+# Hello, world!

-Template repository for PSYC 32 assignment 1: Hello, world!
+This is a template repository for **PSYC 32 Assignment 1: Hello, world!**

+Open the Jupyter (.ipynb) notebook to begin!